mykhailokrachun/stock-photos/README.md

 # Stock Photos

-Informational project about cocktails with a Multi-Page approach and external API for data where users can discover or search for some cocktails in the database.
-Every cocktail has an individual page with information about it.
+A simple project where users can search for stock photos.
+This project implements an infinite scrolling function that continues to parse images until they run out.

 ## Live Demo